teweldemat/funcscript/docs/getting-started.md

 Console.WriteLine(FuncScript.Engine.ToJson(result));
 ```

-For more details see the [embedded samples](../FuncScript.Example/Program.cs) and the
+For more details, explore the sample project under `FuncScript.Example/` in the repository and the
 [language overview](language/overview.md).

 ## Next Steps